programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 print(paste(nrow(all_data), "comments remaining"))
 ```

-Note you can also perform this step using the `quanteda` R package (used to remove stopwords above), but we recommend `stringr` and `stringi`, especially if you want to export cleaned data in a user-readable format to perform other analytics, beyond the Wordfish modeling demonstrated in the second half of this lesson.
+Note you can also perform this step using the `quanteda` R package (used to remove stopwords above), but we recommend `stringr` and `stringi`, especially if you want to export cleaned data to a user-readable format to perform other analytics, beyond the Wordfish modeling demonstrated in the second half of this lesson.

 For further guidance on using the `quanteda` package, we recommend the University of Virginia Library’s useful overview of its functionalities, [A Beginner's Guide to Text Analysis with quanteda](https://library.virginia.edu/data/articles/a-beginners-guide-to-text-analysis-with-quanteda).